-Loss Given Default: MicroBanking Loans, MSME Loans and Housing Loans

-LGD was calculated using monthly NPA data and recovery from the same.
-Recovery data was mapped to the subsequent months from the respective default month.
+Loss Given Default: Micro-Banking Loans, MSME Loans and Housing Loans was mapped to the subsequent months from the respective default month.
 The recovery made over a period of time was discounted to reflect the present value of recovery.
 Marginal Recovery rates were computed for each month.
 Subsequently, the cumulated recovery rates were calculated.
 Loss Given Default was computed as 1 minus recovery rate.
 This exercise has been undertaken in all microfinance pools.